YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GTMASSERT2
 ----------------

-GTMASSERT2, GT.M eeee - Assert failed LLLL for expression (eeee)
+GTMASSERT2, YottaDB eeee - Assert failed LLLL for expression (eeee)

 Compile Time/Run Time Fatal: This indicates a design assumption failed at the location LLLL because the expression eeee was FALSE.